MicrosoftDocs/biztalk-docs/biztalk/core/tutorial-using-the-biztalk-adapter-for-tibco-rendezvous-to-receive-data.md

     |Network|Rendezvous Transport Network parameter.|
     |Service|Rendezvous Transport Service parameter.|

-     For more information about the properties, see [Setting TIBCO Rendezvous Receive Transport Properties](../core/setting-tibco-rendezvous-receive-transport-properties.md).
+     For more information about the properties, see [Create Receive artifacts](../core/creating-tibco-rendezvous-receive-handlers.md).

 8. Click **OK**.